Heppermann, Ann/Archives

 “Protest” (52:00 mp3):

-Complaining about the government is an American pastime.
+Protest may be new to some parts of the world, but in America, complaining about the government is a national pastime.
 We hear protest music and mashups; we go to protest marches, from Vietnam War era actions on the National Mall, to modern-day Tea Parties and Town Halls:

 Protest used to be mainly for the young and left-leaning, but recently older right-wingers have joined the party — the Tea Party.
 When Congressmen went home in 2009, this is what they heard from constituents.
 Music: Jeff Arntsen, mix: Robin Wise, audio: excerpted from YouTube videos.